LEAN-96/RAG-Demystified/README.md

 Let's break down this formula step by step:

 This part represents the probability of generating the next token yi in the sequence given the input x and the tokens generated so far  y 1:i−1.
 It's like predicting the next word in a sentence based on what came before it.

+"*To decode, we can plug p′θ(yi|x, y1:i−1) into a standard beam decoder.*" (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)

 $$p_{\theta}(y_i|x, z, y_{1:i-1})$$
 ==